Table of Contents

 - Ask this: Will they offer you a chance to repeat the course at 0 costs, if God forbid, you fail the test.

-- The most used technique around the world: COMPARE THE GODDAMN SCHOOLS
+- The most used technique around the world: COMPARE THE OTHER SCHOOLS

 - Compare the instruction costs by ringing up different driving schools.

 - Your questions should sound like: Can you tell me about the testimonials from your past students?
 What are your success rates and the services you provide?

 Look For The Following Characteristics In Your Car Before Getting Behind The Wheels –

 - Fully insured

 Factors Considered Before Enrolling In A Driving School Canada